Identifying Fake Cancer Medicines

 After using the medicine, pay attention to these warning signs of poor medicine quality or falsification:

 Trust your instincts.
-If a medicine looks different, doesn’t work as expected, or causes unusual side effects, report it.
+If a medicine looks different, doesn’t work as expected, or causes unusual side effects, immediately stop use and report it.